 Investments and disinvestments are usually made so as to move the actual asset allocation more in line with the target asset allocation.
-If the growth portfolio is underweight, investment of money will be made into the Dynamic Diversified Fund.
+For investments, if the protection portfolio is underweight, investment of money will be made into the Sterling Liquidity Fund in order to meet calls for capital from the Scheme's LDI funds.
+For disinvestments, if the protection portfolio is overweight, the Trustees should consult their advisers to take account of the specific circumstance at the time the disinvestment is needed.